What Can I Do about Environmental Justice?

 Those who fight environmental regulations and continue to support over consumption claim that all that is needed to solve our problems are new and better technologies.
 But environmental degradation and injustice are often actually the result of these kinds of "solutions."

-The earth itself is our primary economy, and we rely on it in ways we seem to have forgotten.
+The earth itself is our primary economy.
 A new systems awareness that values the earth and recognizes that we are all interconnected is needed in every institution— family, economics, education, politics, healthcare, and religion.
 Awareness of a working partnership orientation will transform our culture’s criteria of what is valued, resulting in a gradual shift toward laws that protect our environment, renewable resource funding and development, and food-growing and manufacturing processes that avoid waste and pollution.